-As I mentioned in this year’s (January 2017) AFSA Tax Guide (for the 2016 tax year), all income is generally included in one’s gross income calculation for federal income tax purposes.
+As I mentioned in the January 2017 AFSA Tax Guide (for the 2016 tax year), all income is generally included in one’s gross income calculation for federal income tax purposes.
 (Please read it first if you missed it: http://www.afsa.org/sites/default/files/2016afsaTaxGuide.pdf) From there, benefits like deductions, credits, and exemptions are matters of “legislative grace.”
 So a federal authority must create (or interpret) a law that allows the taxpayer to subtract amounts from gross income.

 A combination of laws, interpreted by the federal courts, is what authorizes a Foreign Service employee to deduct a portion of their home leave expenses.
 Stratton v.
 IRS, 448 F.2d 1030 (9th Cir.
-1971).
-Therein, the Ninth Circuit explained that because Section 903 of the Foreign Service Act (22 USC § 4083) requires a Foreign Service employee to take home leave periodically, the portion of expenses deductible as Trade or Business Expenses under Section 163 of the Internal Revenue Code applies:
+1971); SEE THE UPDATE BELOW FOR CHANGES BY THE TAX CUTS AND JOBS ACT OF 2017.
+Therein, the Ninth Circuit explained that because Section 903 of the Foreign Service Act (22 USC § 4083) requires a Foreign Service employee to take home leave periodically, the portion of expenses deductible as Trade or Business Expenses under Section 162 of the Internal Revenue Code applies:

 “… the fact that both the Department and its foreign service officers, and probably Congress as well, view home leave to be in the nature of a vacation, does not alter the fact that it was also a compulsory job requirement.
 Unlike other taxpayers, Stratton did not have a choice as to where he could spend a substantial portion of the family treasury.
 He did not have the option of investing his money or spending it on a new car, a boat, a trip to another country abroad, or an expensive hobby.